 Not all grounds of inadmissibility can be waived.
 You'll need to talk to a lawyer for an individual analysis and a description of the exact requirements.

 Except in cases where an immigrant would face persecution upon departure from the United States, any hardship an immigrant would undergo if refused the green card is usually ignored by U.S. immigration law.
 The law basically aims to protect U.S. citizens and permanent residents from harm.
 That's why, in order to obtain a waiver, the immigrant will likely have to show a blood relationship with, plus the likelihood of extreme hardship faced by, one of the following people, who are either U.S. citizens or lawful permanent residents:

-Although you might be thinking how awful it would be if, perhaps, your green card was denied and your family were separated and you had to pay for traveling and maintaining two separate homes, family separation and financial inconvenience alone will not likely be viewed as constituting extreme hardship.
-After all, numerous immigrants whose green cards or immigration benefits are denied face the very same thing.
+Although you might be thinking how awful it would be if, perhaps, your green card was denied and your family were separated and you had to pay for traveling back and forth and maintaining two separate homes, family separation and financial inconvenience alone will not likely be viewed as constituting extreme hardship.
+After all, numerous immigrants whose green cards or immigration benefits were denied face the very same thing.

-Think about issues like whether your qualifying family members would face health or medical hardship if you were separated or if that person had to relocate to your home country, and about other effects of relocation such as language or cultural barriers, the likelihood of physical harm, loss of educational and job opportunities, and so forth.
+Think about issues such as whether your qualifying family members would face health or medical hardship if you were separated or if that person had to relocate to your home country, and about other effects of relocation such as language or cultural barriers, the likelihood of physical harm, loss of educational and job opportunities, and so forth.

 You will likely need legal assistance in filing for a waiver of a ground of inadmissibility based on extreme hardship.
 Contact an experienced immigration attorney.